 - Stay away from coffee and caffeine for 24 hours before the beginning of the fast.
 Drink herb tea instead and plenty of water.

-- My favorite rule of thumb is to focus on eating foods that are as unprocessed as possible, not only making the coming fast easier and healthier but promoting better blood sugar balance and better digestion, both of which lead to better weight control.
+- My favorite rule of thumb is to focus on eating foods that are as unprocessed as possible They not only make the coming fast easier and healthier but promote better blood sugar balance and better digestion, both of which lead to better weight control.

 - Don’t gorge before the fast.
-It doesn’t make the fast easier and only creates discomfort.
+It doesn’t make the fast easier and only creates discomfort and brain fog.

 - An hour before the beginning of the fast, eat a portion of watermelon.
 Finish eating 30 minutes before the fast.
 15 minutes before the fast, floss teeth and rinse your mouth, then drink a final glass of water.